 Temporarily stop paying off federal student loans and mortgages

 Do you owe a federal student loan?
-Or, have you taken out a federal mortgage loan?
+Or have you taken out a federal mortgage loan?

-Moreover, there is good news for you!
+Also, I have good news for you!
 According to a recent memorandum from President Trump, the suspension of federal student loan payments will be applicable until December 31, 2020.